Decorative neutral curve divider

 For sales professionals, the biggest advantage of OTE is the direct link between your effort and your paycheck.
 When you have a great quarter, your earnings reflect that success.
 This model provides a clear incentive to work hard and strategically, as your income potential isn't capped by a fixed salary.
 For employers, this is also a win.
 The OTE model helps align the sales team's goals with the company's revenue targets.
 It ensures that the company’s investment in its sales team is directly tied to the business it brings in, creating a shared interest in closing deals.

-The Challenge: Managing an Unpredictable Income
+The Downsides: Managing an Unpredictable Income

 The flip side of performance-based pay is its unpredictability.
 Your OTE is a target, not a guarantee.
 If you have a slow month or miss your quota, your take-home pay will be less than the advertised number.
 This variability can make personal financial planning, like budgeting for a mortgage, more challenging.
 It requires a certain comfort level with income that can fluctuate.
 Because your actual pay can be higher or lower than the OTE, you have to be prepared for the lean times just as much as you celebrate the successful ones.

-Finding the Balance Between Motivation and Pressure
+Balancing Motivation and High-Stakes Pressure

 An OTE structure is only effective when the targets are both challenging and achievable.
 If quotas are set so high that only a small fraction of the team can ever hope to reach them, the model breaks down.
 Instead of being a motivator, the OTE becomes a source of stress and frustration.
 A great employer will set realistic sales goals that push you to grow without setting you up for failure.
 When a company gets this right, the OTE plan creates a healthy, competitive environment.
 When they get it wrong, it can lead to burnout and high turnover.